StockNews.com Begins Coverage on WidePoint (NYSEAMERICAN:WYY)

-StockNews.com initiated coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a research report released on Thursday.
-The brokerage issued a sell rating on the technology company’s stock.
+StockNews.com assumed coverage on shares of WidePoint (NYSEAMERICAN:WYY – Free Report) in a research report released on Tuesday morning.
+The firm issued a sell rating on the technology company’s stock.

 WidePoint Price Performance

-WidePoint (NYSEAMERICAN:WYY – Free Report) last issued its quarterly earnings data on Monday, May 15th.
+WidePoint (NYSEAMERICAN:WYY – Get Free Report) last issued its earnings results on Monday, May 15th.
 The technology company reported ($0.11) EPS for the quarter.
-The company had revenue of $25.27 million during the quarter.
-WidePoint had a negative net margin of 16.03% and a positive return on equity of 2.98%.
+WidePoint had a positive return on equity of 2.98% and a negative net margin of 16.03%.
+The firm had revenue of $25.27 million during the quarter.

 WidePoint Corporation provides technology management as a service (TMaaS) to the government and business enterprises in North America and Europe.
 The company offers TMaaS solutions through a secure federal government certified proprietary portal and secure enterprise portal that provides ability to manage, analyze, and protect communications assets, as well as deploy identity management solutions that provide secured virtual and physical access to restricted environments.